cjaganmohan/cjaganmohan.github.io/_pages/about.md

 I am a research assistant professor in the [Sanghani Center for Artificial Intelligence and Data Analytics](https://sanghani.cs.vt.edu) at Virginia Tech.
 I am motivated to ***address the engineering challenges in developing and deploying AI‐enabled software system*** in the real world.
 Through my research, I aim to enable practitioners to develop, deploy and maintain trustworthy AI/ML systems.

 My research interests are **at the intersection of Software Engineering and Artificial Intelligence**, focusing on the reliability and trustworthiness of AI-enabled software systems.
 My current work focuses on developing approaches to address the multifaceted challenges in testing AI-enabled software systems across its lifecycle.

-## Current research
-  * **Addressing the Test & Evaluation Challenges in Operational Environments (Post-deployment)**
-  * **Evaluation of Large Language Models**
+More information about my work experience, publications and academic service can be found in my [CV](https://cjaganmohan.github.io/files/CV_Jagan.pdf)

 Prior to my current appointment, I was a postdoctoral associate at Virginia Tech.
 I earned my M.S. and Ph.D. in Computer Science from the [University of Texas at Arlington](http://www.uta.edu/uta/) under the advisement of [Prof. Jeff Lei](https://mentis.uta.edu/explore/profile/yu-lei).